What is PDI? (Political Data Inc.)

 - Walk packets, packet assignment, and offline canvass mode

-- Direct email send plus CSV, SMS, and phone-bank handoff
+- Direct email send plus CSV, direct-mail, SMS, ad-audience handoff, and phone-bank click-to-call

 When CA Voter is the better fit